Ctenophora: Feeding, excretion and respiration

-When prey is swallowed, it is liquefied in the pharynx by enzymes and by muscular contractions of the pharynx.
+When prey is swallowed, it is liquefied in the pharynx by enzymes and muscular contractions of the pharynx.
 The resulting slurry is wafted through the canal system by the beating of the cilia, and digested by the nutritive cells.
-The ciliary rosettes in the canals may help to transport nutrients to muscles in the mesoglea.
+The ciliary rosettes may help to transport nutrients to muscles in the mesoglea.
 The anal pores may eject unwanted small particles, but most unwanted matter is regurgitated via the mouth.

 Little is known about how ctenophores get rid of waste products produced by the cells.
 The ciliary rosettes in the gastrodermis may help to remove wastes from the mesoglea, and may also help to adjust the animal's buoyancy by pumping water into or out of the mesoglea.

 Locomotion

 The outer surface bears usually eight comb rows, called swimming-plates, which are used for swimming.
 The rows are oriented to run from near the mouth (the "oral pole") to the opposite end (the "aboral pole"), and are spaced more or less evenly around the body, although spacing patterns vary by species and in most species the comb rows extend only part of the distance from the aboral pole towards the mouth.
 The "combs" (also called "ctenes" or "comb plates") run across each row, and each consists of thousands of unusually long cilia, up to 2 mm.
 Unlike conventional cilia and flagella, which has a filament structure arranged in a 9 + 2 pattern, these cilia are arranged in a 9 + 3 pattern, where the extra compact filament is suspected to have a supporting function.
 These normally beat so that the propulsion stroke is away from the mouth, although they can also reverse direction.
 Hence ctenophores usually swim in the direction in which the mouth is eating, unlike jellyfish.
-When trying to escape predators, one species can accelerate to six times its normal speed; some other species reverse direction as part of their escape behavior, by reversing the power stroke of the comb plate cilia.

-It is uncertain how ctenophores control their buoyancy, but experiments have shown that some species rely on osmotic pressure to adapt to the water of different densities.
+It is uncertain how ctenophores control their buoyancy, but some species rely on osmotic pressure to adapt to water of different densities.
 Their body fluids are normally as concentrated as seawater.
-If they enter less dense brackish water, the ciliary rosettes in the body cavity may pump this into the mesoglea to increase its bulk and decrease its density, to avoid sinking.
-Conversely, if they move from brackish to full-strength seawater, the rosettes may pump water out of the mesoglea to reduce its volume and increase its density.
+If they enter less dense brackish water, the ciliary rosettes may pump this into the mesoglea to maintain buoyancy.
+Conversely, if they move from brackish to full-strength seawater, the rosettes may pump water out of the mesoglea.